Hunter-Open-Source-Club/Constitution/constitution.md

 ### Allied Goals

+Some examples of intermediate goals core to the Club's purpose follow:

 1. Maintain a strong presence on social media and in physical advertising to allow all Hunter students to benefit from club opportunities.